 Make sure that there is sufficient fuel in the tank.
-Fill the fuel tank to the bottom of the filler tube as shown.
+When refueling, be sure to insert the pump nozzle into the fuel tank filler hole and to fill the tank to the bottom of the filler tube as shown.

 - Do not overfill the fuel tank, otherwise it may overflow when the fuel warms up and expands. - Avoid spilling fuel on the hot engine.